tomoya-sasaki/Code_Tips/README.md

 How to use `ArcGIS/ArcPy` is also added.

 ## How to write Markdown
-* Please use following code.
+* Please use following syntax.

 ```README.md
 # Table of Contents